MatthewChappelle/Guessing_Minigame/README.md

 # Guessing_Minigame
 Quiz game built for UCI Bootcamp

+<p>User Story:<br>
+AS A coding boot camp student<br>
+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores<br>
+SO THAT I can gauge my progress compared to my peers<br>

 <p>Acceptance Criteria:<br>
 GIVEN I am taking a code quiz<br>
 WHEN I click the start button<br>